wp-plugins/digicution-simple-twitter-feed/readme.txt

 OK, Double check...
 No, triple check that you have the correct Access Token, Access Token Secret, Consumer Key & Consumer Secret from your Twitter App entered correctly in the main app setup screen.
 If you're sure you've done this and you're still hvaing issues, please drop me an email via http://www.digicution.com/contact and I'll get back to you asap.

+= My Tweets are showing but they aren't mine?
+Eh? =

+Please make sure that you have added YOUR Twitter Username into the Twitter Username option on the General Settings page.

 = I have a question, bug or feature request...
 Where can I submit it? =

 No problemo, just head to http://www.digicution.com/contact/ and submit the contact form with your question/bug/request - I'll get back to you as soon as I possibly can :)